ucsf-deb/bifs/README.rst

 Using the Package
 -----------------

-Once the dependencies are installed and the BIFS package has been obtained from GitHub one can go to the directory containing the class definition file, bifs.py, and the BIFS GUI, bifs_gui.py and run the GUI via the command:

-python bifs_gui.py

-on MS-Windows, try
-py bifs_gui.py
-or
-py -3 bifs_gui.py
+For the graphical interface, click on the bifs_gui shortcut installed with the package.
+If you are in a terminal, just type bifs_gui.

-This provides the easiest access to the BIFS package but provides limited access to BIFS class variables.
+This provides the easiest access to the bifs package but is not as flexible as using the bifs module from a Python program.

-To gain full access to the capabilities of BIFS one can: 1) run python,
-2) load the BIFS class (import bifs), and 3) e.g. modify the commands in one of the scripts (e.g. bifs_cl_2D.py) described below to suit one's particular project.
+For programming, one might start by modifying one of the example scripts (e.g. bifs_cl_2D.py) described below to suit one's particular project.

 Empirical Priors
 ~~~~~~~~~~~~~~~~

 One can scan a set of images and use them to form a prior in Fourier space for
 later analysis.
-To do so, select "BIFS Operations" and then "Empirical Prior".
+To do so, start bifs_gui and select "BIFS Operations" and then "Empirical Prior".
 Then select the top directory that holds all your images.
 The code scans all subdirectories
 and reads all files matching a regular expression, optionally skipping some of them.
 It complains if the images don't all have the same dimensions.